 Proposal 13: Current law permits an individual to deposit $3300 per year in a Health Savings Account, starting at age 25, and ending when Medicare coverage begins.
 Probably that amount is more than many young people can afford, so it would help if the rules were relaxed to roll-over leftover entitlements to later years, spreading the entire $132,000 over the forty-year time period at the discretion of the subscriber.

 Finally, an observation.
-The classical Health Savings Account will save a big chunk of money, but who gets it will depend heavily on the health of individual subscribers, because it is term insurance, year to year.
+The classical Health Savings Account will save a big chunk of money, but who gets it will depend heavily on the health of individual subscribers because it is term insurance, year to year.
 Two concepts loom over it: (1) The nation may want to distribute the good and bad luck more evenly, and (2) It would be much easier to cut down an over-funded project than to supplement an under-funded one.
-If we we can think of some ways to improve the product, we should start with as generous a benefit package as we can easily devise.
+If we can think of some ways to improve the product, we should start with as generous a benefits package as we can easily devise.
 Therefore, the rest of this book is devoted to making the returns more generous, and the outcome more predictable, sooner.